The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 3.9 Independent Component Analysis

-Independent Component Analysis (ICA) is based on information-theory and is also one of the most widely used dimensionality reduction techniques.
+Independent Component Analysis (ICA) is based on information theory and is one of the most widely used dimensionality reduction techniques.
 The major difference between PCA and ICA is that PCA looks for uncorrelated factors while ICA looks for independent factors.

-If two variables are uncorrelated, it means there is no linear relation between them.
-If they are independent, it means they are not dependent on other variables.
-For example, the age of a person is independent of what that person eats, or how much television he/she watches.
+If two variables are uncorrelated, there is no linear relation between them.
+If they are independent, they are not dependent on other variables.
+For example, a person’s age is independent of what that person eats or how much television he/she watches.

 Let’s compare PCA and ICA visually to get a better understanding of how they are different: